-home for the holidays Pastoral Care Coordinator (PCC) to discuss term dates with Start of term students and importance of maintaining attendance.
-Students discuss their holiday plan with PCC - flight dates or accommodation in Australia (within student visa guidelines).
-Email PCC with plans and get written permission from parents.
-Week 4 PCC informs ISCA if student is homestay.
-Flights are booked.
-Week 5 Student informs PCC and sends them flight itinerary.
-PCC forwards itinerary to ISCA if homestay.
-Week 6 Boarders should complete a Reach form and include whether they require an escort to and from the airport.
-Week 7 Student is issued with a Permission to Travel letter which they should carry with them for the journey to home and Week 8/9 when they return to school.
+Start of term Pastoral Care Coordinator (PCC) to discuss term dates with students and importance of maintaining attendance.
+Week 4 Students discuss their holiday plan with PCC - flight dates or accommodation in Australia (within student visa guidelines).
+Apply for early departure if required.
+Email form and flight itinerary to PCC.
+PCC informs ISCA if student is homestay.
+Week 5 Flights are booked.
+Week 6 PCC forwards itinerary to ISCA if homestay.
+Week 7 Boarders should complete a Reach form and include whether they require an escort to and from the airport.
+Week 8/9 PCC approves travel via email.